 Besides this, a lot of important salts of copper, potassium, calcium, selenium and iron are found in these leaves.
 Tejpatta has curative properties and is used as a medicine in Ayurveda to treat diabetes as it reduces the level of blood glucose, cholesterol and triglycerides.
 Tejpatta is also used for treating cancer and also used as a preventive against cancer.
+Tejpata has multitude of uses and is used in the treatment for most illnesses.

 Written by Lakshmi Subramanian